vitessio/website/content/en/docs/user-guides/table-migration.md

 Table migration is a new [VReplication](../../concepts/vreplication) workflow in Vitess 6, and obsoletes Vertical Split from earlier releases.

 This feature enables you to move a subset of tables between keyspaces without downtime.
-For example, after [initially deploying Vitess](../../get-started/local) your single commerce schema may grow so large that it needs to be split into multiple key spaces.
+For example, after [initially deploying Vitess](../../get-started/local) your single commerce schema may grow so large that it needs to be split into multiple keyspaces.

 As a stepping stone towards horizontally sharding (splitting a single table across multiple servers), it usually makes sense to split from having a single monolithic keyspace (`commerce`) to having multiple keyspaces (`commerce` and `customer`) that match your access pattern.
 For example, in our ecommerce system we know that `customer` and `corder` tables are closely related and growing at a high rate just by themselves.